Bangladesh Official, Public and National Holidays

 Durga Puja (Vijaya Dasami)

 Stretching over five days, with the last day being a national holiday, this Hindu celebration commemorates Lord Rama’s victory over the evil demon Ravana.
 In Bangladesh, celebrations are held throughout the country, with Mymensingh being a popular gathering place for the festival.
+In 2014, Durga Puja will take place from September 30 to October 4.

 This festival is a reminder of Ibrahim’s willingness to sacrifice his son Ishmael in obedience to God’s command.
 The occasion serves as a reminder to all Muslims that they should submit to God and be prepared to sacrifice anything that God wishes.